 Your employer brand is complex and multi-faceted.
 Accordingly, it will take time and effort to manage.
 But with the right team in place and a solid plan of attack, you will be well on your way to building a strong employer brand!

-CFW Careers offers consulting on Employer Brand.
-If you have any questions or would like to discuss your Employer Brand, contact Stephanie Kronenberg at email@example.com.
+CFW Careers offers consulting around Employer Brand.
+If you have any questions or would like to discuss your Employer Brand, contact us at firstname.lastname@example.org

 This post was guest written by By Sydney Frazer.
 As a Partnerships Manager at Glassdoor, Sydney works with hundreds of accounts across universities, libraries, and blogs, helping to provide them with content and tools to aid job seekers.
 Outside of work, Sydney enjoys running, hiking, and searching for the perfect burrito.